-The Trust's investment objective is to provide investors with monthly income by investing in a diversified pool of credit and fixed income assets.
+The investment objective of the Trust is to provide investors with monthly income by investing in a diversified pool of credit and fixed income assets in accordance with the Product Disclosure Statement and the provisions of the Trust's Constitution.

-The annual financial report was authorised for issue by the Directors on 21 August 2020.
+The annual financial report was authorised for issue by the Directors on 24 August 2021.
 The Directors of the Responsible Entity have the power to amend and reissue the annual financial report.